trishitdedhia/karla/README.md

 # Karla
-Karla is a bash-based package manager and executor for specifically image processing utilities on the command line interface.
+Karla is a bash-based package manager and executor for image processing utilities on the command line interface.
 <br><br>

 > ### Creator's Note